amandev2003/Agentic_RAG_Chatbot/README.md

 # 🧠 Agentic RAG Chatbot for Multi-Format Document QA (MCP-Enabled)

-This is an intelligent, agent-based Retrieval-Augmented Generation (RAG) chatbot that answers user queries from **uploaded documents** (PDF, DOCX, CSV, PPTX, TXT/Markdown).
+This is an intelligent, agent-based Retrieval-Augmented Generation (RAG) chatbot that answers user queries from **uploaded documents** (PDF, DOCX, CSV, PPTX, TXT).
 It uses a **multi-agent architecture** powered by a **Model Context Protocol (MCP)** to orchestrate tasks like document parsing, retrieval, and answer generation.

 ---